apache/cassandra-website/src/apachecon_cfp.md

 <span style="font-size: 20px; display: block;">[Click here](https://asf.jamhosted.net/cfp.html) to submit a proposal for the Apache Cassandra Summit or NGCC.</span>

+When submitting, please ensure you select "Cassandra" as the category.
 For NGCC submissions, please include "NGCC Proposal" in the "Optional Notes" field.